Progressive AFT 101

 Short Track

 Short Tracks feature quick laps and fierce battles, sometimes described as being like "a fist fight in a phone booth."
-Getting a good start is vital to getting a good result on a short track.
+Starts and aggression are often the critical factors that determine the results on a short track.

 TT